THE EARLIEST FIXED BIAS AC100s - 1965

 Dated 30th May 1965.

-Around two hundred and ninety "100W Amplifiers" were made at the Burndept works in Erith in June/July/August of that year, large numbers of which were shipped to the Thomas Organ Co. for distribution in the USA - at the very least in a couple of sea shipments.
+Around two hundred and ninety "100W Amplifiers" were made at the Burndept works in Erith in June/July/August of that year, large numbers of which were shipped to the Thomas Organ Co. for distribution in the USA - mostly in air shipments.
 A small proportion of amps were retained, however, by JMI for sale in the UK and Europe.
 Most of the amps sent to the USA seem to have accompanied 4x12" cabs - ie. the AC100 SDL.

 A schematic was included by Thomas Organ in its repair dossiers, along with a parts list and schematics of the cathode biased AC80/100 and the newer AC100 Mark 2 (the AC100/2 with brimistor).